 This year, the Sequoia is getting a suspension upgrade.
 They now feature an independent front suspension and a new rack-mounted power steering system.
 In addition, this SUV has a multi-link suspension with an air suspension and Adaptive Variable Suspension in the rear.
 All these improvements come together to increase handling and towing capabilities.

-With the new handling and power improvements that the Sequoia has this year, it’s no wonder the towing capabilities have increased to an impressive 9,000lbs.
-This is almost a 22% increase over the previous generation.
-The SUV also comes with an integrated trailer brake controller, ready to haul right from the factory.
+With the new handling and power improvements that the Sequoia has this year, it’s no wonder the towing capabilities have increased to an impressive 9,000 pounds.
+That is almost a 22% increase over the previous generation.
+The SUV also has an integrated trailer brake controller.

-In addition to the sliding third-row, the cargo area also includes an Adjustable Cargo Shelf System.
+In addition to the sliding third row, the cargo area includes an Adjustable Cargo Shelf System.
 So, whether you lay the third row down or not, you’ll have ample storage options to fit your needs.
-If this isn’t enough awesomeness in the interior, you can also get genuine leather seats or a full-length moonroof.
+If that isn’t enough luxury in the interior, you can also get genuine leather seats or a full-length moonroof.

 Technology and Safety

-Another thing that the Sequoia borrowed from the Tundra is its infotainment system.
-You get either an 8-inch screen, or you can upgrade to the available 14-inch touchscreen.
-Or, if you’d rather keep your hands on the wheel, just say, “Hey Toyota,” and you can voice-control many things on the infotainment system.
+Another component that the Sequoia borrowed from the Tundra is its infotainment system.
+You get either an 8-inch screen or you can upgrade to a 14-inch touchscreen.
+Or, if you’d rather keep your hands on the wheel, just say, “Hey, Toyota,” and you can use voice control on the infotainment system.